Approximations on certain domains of $\mathbb{C}^{n}$: Introduction

 \begin{itemize} \item [(i)] for each compact subset $K \subset \Om$ and each $\epsilon>0$ there exist a smooth map $\Psi: [0,1] \times \cn \to \mathbb{C}^{n} $ such that $\Psi_{t}:=\Psi(t,\cdot) \in \text{Aut}(\cn)$, for every $t \in [0,1]$ and $\|H-\Psi\|_{\smoo^{p}([0,1] \times K)}<\epsilon$, \item [(ii)] if we have $H_{0} \in Aut(\cn)$, then we can choose $\Psi$ such that $\Psi_{0}=H_{0}$, \item [(iii)] if $\Om$ is pseudoconvex, $H^{(n-1)}(\Om, \cplx)=0$, $\text{det}DH_{t}(z) \equiv 1$ on $\Om$ and $H_{0}$ can be approximated on $\Om$ by elements of $\text{Aut}_{1}(\cn)$, then every $H_{t}$ can be approximated on $\Om$ by elements of $\text{Aut}_{1}(\cn)$. \end{itemize} \end{result}

 This result by Forstneri\v{c} and Rosay is the most general result in this direction.
 The smoothness assumption of the family is lowered in \cite{Forst1994} and \cite{FKu}.
 But, for a given domain, constructing such an isotopy $\{\Phi_t\}$ in \Cref{res-Forstneric-Rosay} is often difficult.
 Therefore, it is interesting to know the classes of domains to which the above result can be applied.
-Hamada \cite{Hamada15} gave a class of domains in the following result. \begin{result} \cite[Theorem 4.2]{Hamada15} Let $\Om$ be a domain containing the origin that satisfies the following conditions: $e^{-tA}w\in\Om$ for all $w\in\Om$, where $A\in M_n(\cplx)$ such that $\inf_{||z||=1}\rl\langle Az, z\rangle>0$.
-If $\max_{\lambda\in\sigma(A)}\rl(\lambda)<2 \inf_{||z||=1}\rl\langle Az, z\rangle$, where $\sigma(A)$ is the spectrum of $A$, then any biholomorphism $\phi:\Om\to\cn$ with $\phi(\Om)$ Runge, can be approximated uniformly on compacts of $\Om$ by automorphisms of $\cn$. \end{result} In this paper, we consider the spirallike domain with respect to an exponentially stable, non-linear vector field (see \Cref{sec-prelims} for the precise definition) and show that under certain conditions the result holds.
-To state it precisely we need the following:
+Hamada \cite{Hamada15} gave a class of domains in the following result. \begin{result} \cite[Theorem 4.2]{Hamada15} Let $\Om$ be a domain containing the origin that satisfies the following conditions: $e^{-tA}w\in\Om$ for all $w\in\Om$, for all $t \geq 0$ where $A\in M_n(\cplx)$ such that $\inf_{||z||=1}\rl\langle Az, z\rangle>0$.
+If $\max_{\lambda\in\sigma(A)}\rl(\lambda)<2 \inf_{||z||=1}\rl\langle Az, z\rangle$, where $\sigma(A)$ is the spectrum of $A$, then any biholomorphism $\phi:\Om\to\cn$ with $\phi(\Om)$ Runge, can be approximated uniformly on compacts of $\Om$ by automorphisms of $\cn$. \end{result} In this paper, we focus on non-linear complete holomorphic vector fields with a globally attracting fixed point at the origin (see \Cref{sec-prelims} and the domains that remains invariant under positive time flows of such vector fields.
+We show under a suitable growth condition on the flows the approximation result holds.
+To state it precisely, we need the following: